 When you research potential programs, keep considerations like the following in mind:

 Be sure the program is NBHWC-approved.
 Make the most of your time, effort, and investment by enrolling in a program that has officially met the standards set by the leading approval body for health coach training and education.

 Ask about health coach training embedded in degree programs.
 If you’re looking to advance your career in healthcare, you could benefit from an advanced degree that includes a health coaching track within it.
 Check out NWHSU’s online offerings for examples.

 Find out if the program provides support completing required coaching sessions.
-Before you can become a certified health coach, you need to conduct 50 health coaching sessions (see No. 1 above).
+Before you can become certified, you need to conduct 50 health coaching sessions (see No. 1 above).
 Many find this challenging to do on their own.
 NWSHU’s program includes a practicum in which you can complete your required sessions.

 Learn how the program prepares you for the exam.
 You’ll need to pass the National Board Certification Exam to become a certified health coach.
 Some programs offer little to no formal exam preparation.
 On the other hand, the practicum portion of NWHSU’s program, for instance, includes weekly exam preparation led by health coaching faculty.

 Your next step: Reach out for more information